Polymerase Chain Reaction/Fluorescence Monitoring

 Results

 - Genetic variant(s) detected: alleles detected are reported.
-The combination of alleles detected is used to predict metabolizer phenotype, and in the case of CYP2D6, the activity score.
+The combination of alleles detected or diplotype is used to predict metabolizer phenotype, and in the case of CYP2D6, the activity score.
 Phenotype predictions are subject to change as the scientific and clinical evidence evolves.

 - No variants detected is predictive of *1 functional alleles.